 Initiatives such as My Right Is Your Right, a Berlin-based network of people engaged in the cultural sector, refugees, theaters, churches, and trade union associations, and the nationwide Refugee Radio Network (RRN) give refugees and other migrants a voice.

-One example is the International Cities of Refuge Network (ICORN), an independent network of cities and regions, which offer endangered authors and other artists protection with the goal of promoting freedom of expression, democratic values, and international solidarity.
+One example is the International Cities of Refuge Network (ICORN), an independent network of cities and regions, which offer endangered authors and other artists and creatives protection with the goal of promoting freedom of expression, democratic values, and international solidarity.